-Although there is no law stating at what age car insurance goes down, in general the age is 25.
-Even though 18 is the legal adult age and 21 is the legal drinking age in most states, 25 is the age you have to reach before you can stop paying high premiums for being a young driver.
+Although there is no law stating at what age car insurance rates are lowered, in general the age is 25.
+Even though 18 is the legal adult age and 21 is the legal drinking age in most states, 25 is the age you have to reach before you can stop paying high premiums for being a “young driver.”

 Getting Car Insurance for a Young Driver

-As soon as a young driver is ready to sit behind the wheel it is time to get insurance.
-Everyone who drives needs car insurance, including student drivers.
+As soon as a young driver is ready to sit behind the wheel, it is time to get insurance.
+Everyone who drives needs car insurance.
 It does not matter if a student driver has a licensed driver with him at all times.
-The person driving must be named on the policy if he is under the age of 25.

-In order to add a young person to your car insurance policy you need to contact your insurance company.
-They need to know the name of the driver and the age of the driver, and usually the relationship between the new addition to the policy and the policy holder.
+In order to add a young person to your car insurance policy, you need to contact your insurance company.
+They need to know the name and age of the driver, and usually the relationship between the new addition to the policy and the policy holder.

-While this allows your teenager or young adult driver to be covered by your policy in full, it does not allow any other drivers under the age of 25 to be covered.
-It is imperative that your young driver does not let anyone else drive your car even if they have their own insurance policy.
+While this allows your teenager or young adult driver to be covered by your policy, it does not allow any other drivers under the age of 25 to be covered.
+It is imperative that your young driver not let anyone else drive your car, even if they have their own insurance policy.

 Reducing Car Insurance for a Young Driver